-Charley Smith, a member of the Health-on-Line Charity Panel explains,
+Charley Smith, a member of the Health-on-Line Charity Panel said:

 “Suddenly a loud bell rang around the airfield, the faces of both the pilot and the paramedic changed, and they said “That’s a job, please clear the area” and pointed us to an area that was a suitable distance away for us to stand.
 The pilot started the engine and waited for 2 paramedics to join him, within 3 minutes they had left for their job.”

 She continued: “This was a fantastic trip and one that I am pleased to have been able to go on, it’s amazing seeing it all in action and seeing the hard work the charity puts in to protect the lives of those living in the Dorset and Somerset area.”